syake-salmon/outofmemoryerror-generator/README.md

 the WAR will be created in directory <code>target</code>.

+If you have not installed maven, can download the WAR from [here](https://github.com/syake-salmon/oome-generator/releases).

 ## How To Use
 1. Deploy WAR to JavaEE server.(ex, JBoss EAP)
 2. Access the application.(ex, http&#58;//localhost:8080/OOMEGenerator)